ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Platform threads

 _Platform threads_ are _kernel-mode_ threads mapped one-to-one to _kernel-mode_ OS threads.
 A platform thread is connected to an OS thread for their entire lifetime.
 The OS schedules OS threads and hence, platform threads.
 Creating an OS thread is quite a time-consuming action.
 Platform threads usually have a large, fixed-size stack allocated in a process _stack segment_.
-For JVM running on Linux x64, the default stack size is 1 MB, so 1000 OS threads require 1 GB of stack memory.
+For a JVM running on Linux x64, the default stack size is 1 MB, so 1000 OS threads require 1 GB of stack memory.
 Simplistically, the maximum number of OS threads can be calculated as the total virtual memory size divided by the stack size.
 So, the number of available platform threads is limited to the number of OS threads.
 A typical JVM can support no more than a few thousand platform threads.

 >Platform threads are suitable for executing all types of tasks, but their use in long-blocking operations is a waste of a limited resource.

 ### Virtual threads

 _Virtual threads_ are _user-mode_ threads mapped many-to-many to _kernel-mode_ OS threads.
-Virtual threads are scheduled by the JVM rather than the OS.
-The stack size of virtual threads is much smaller than for platform threads and is dynamically sized.
+Virtual threads are scheduled by the JVM, rather than the OS.
+The stack size of virtual threads is much smaller than for platform threads and is dynamically-sized.
 Thus, the number of virtual threads does not depend on the limitations of the OS.
 A typical JVM can support millions of virtual threads.

 >Virtual threads are suitable for executing tasks that spend most of the time blocked and are not intended for long-running CPU-intensive operations.

 ### Carrier threads

 Many virtual threads employ a few platform threads used as _carrier threads_.
 Over its lifetime, a virtual thread may run on several different carrier threads.
 Those carrier threads belong to the JVM scheduler, a special _ForkJoinPool_ executor.
 When the JVM schedules a virtual thread, it _mounts_ the virtual thread on a carrier thread.
 Today, most of the I/O operations in the Java core library have been refactored to make them non-blocking.
-When a virtual thread blocks on an I/O operation, the JVM scheduler dispatches the I/O operation and then _unmounts_ the virtual thread from the carrier thread.
+When a virtual thread is blocked on an I/O operation, the JVM scheduler dispatches the I/O operation and then _unmounts_ the virtual thread from the carrier thread.
 While the blocking I/O from the virtual thread proceeds in the background, the carrier thread is unblocked and can execute another virtual thread.
 When the I/O operation completes, the JVM scheduler mounts the virtual thread to an available carrier thread.

 <sub>The stack of the virtual thread is copied from the heap to the stack of the carrier thread during mounting and is moved back to the heap during the unmounting.</sub>

-However, some operations are not yet supported this and instead _capture_ the carrier thread.
+However, some operations do not yet support this feature and instead _capture_ the carrier thread.
 This behavior can be caused by limitations of the OS (which affects many file system operations) or of the JDK (such as with the _Object.wait()_ method).
 The capture of an OS thread is compensated by temporarily adding a platform thread to the JVM scheduler.

 A virtual thread also cannot be unmounted during blocking operations when it is _pinned_ to its carrier.
 This occurs when a virtual thread executes a _synchronized_ block/method, a _native method,_ or a _foreign function_.
 During pinning, the JVM scheduler does not create an additional carrier thread, so frequent and long-lived pinning may worsen the scalability of the application.